sparvu/data-recorders/docs/design_ver2.md

 Over time, we have received valuable feedback and we have discovered several problems with the default current C/Perl implementation:

-* high memory usage fetching performance data from +500 web pages
+* high memory usage fetching performance data from +1000 web sites
 * network runtime errors handling data from multiple sensors over UDP
-* not simple to implement new data recorders or support new protocols like BACnet
+* not simple to implement new data recorders or support new protocols, like BACnet
-* lack of Perl5 modules and C libraries to support new sensors and devices via MQTT
+* very limited support for Perl5 libraries to support new sensors and devices over MQTT
-* cant deploy with a very small CPU and memory footprint for different installations like ARM
+* difficult to deploy with a very small CPU and memory footprint, for different installations like ARM
-* lack of possibilities to run only certain data recorders without the entire C/Perl5 runtime engine
+* monolithic design, hard to execute without the entire C/Perl5 runtime engine

 <div align="center">
 <img src="/docs/img/cperl2rust.png" width="75%"/>
 </div>

-To address all these issues, after 2020 I have started to re-think and re-design the recorders based on a different programming langauge.
+To address all these issues, after 2020, I have started to re-think the recorders based on a different design and architecture, which will allow us to execute different recorders, as efficient as possible without the need of an entire runtime engine.
+Same time, fast text processing and support for different network protocols, would remain paramount on the new design.

+Formal specifications would also be used to write precise designs for the new recorders.
+This would be very critical to have as accurate as possible specs for coming architecture.
+Then the programming language.
 Rust came immediately, as a strong candidate for speed, safery and concurrency.
-Moving from
-C/Perl5 to Rust will allow to simplify the development of new data recorders, same time being able to improve the performance and security of data recorders.
+Moving from C/Perl5 to Rust will allow to simplify the development of new data recorders, same time being able to improve the performance and security of data recorders.

 ## New Architecture